ChartCoder: Advancing Multimodal Large Language Model for Chart-to-Code Generation: Experiments

 \Cref{tab:main_results_high_level} denotes the high-level results.
 ChartCoder is the model most comparable to GPT-4o, as the evaluations were conducted by GPT-4o itself, suggesting the actual performance gap may not be as pronounced as it appears.
 Notably, ChartCoder shows the largest gap with GPT-4o in the data category, which highlights the complexity of extracting numerical values from charts, aligning with conclusions from existing chart understanding benchmarks: current MLLMs struggle to directly and accurately extract complete data from complex charts \cite{wang2024charxiv, zhang2024tinychart}.

 \Cref{tab:main_results_low_level} shows the low-level results.
 ChartCoder even slightly outperforms GPT-4o in layout, type and color, highlighting the diversity of our proposed Chart2Code-160k dataset.
 However, the text score of the ChartCoder is lower than GPT-4o, which is similar to the results of high-level scores.
 We believe this is due to the lack of specialized chart OCR-oriented training for our model.
 Nevertheless, our text accuracy still surpasses that of open-source models, indicating the effectiveness of our proposed ChartCoder model and Chart2Code-160k dataset.
-We further present some case studies on ChartMimic and compare ChartCoder with GPT-4o, Qwen2-VL-72B, and InternVL-8B.
-The results are shown in Figure~\ref{fig:result}, the outputs of ChartCoder are much more similar to the ground truth chart than open-source MLLMs.
+We further present some case studies on ChartMimic and compare ChartCoder with existing MLLMs.
+The results are shown in Figure~\ref{fig:result}, the outputs of ChartCoder are much more similar to the ground truth chart than open-source models.